I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol4-getbreakpointbyid2.md

 <dt><b>S_OK</b></dt>
 </dl><p>The method was successful.</p><dl>
 <dt><b>E_NOINTERFACE</b></dt>
-</dl><p>No breakpoint was found with the given ID, or the breakpoint with the specified ID does not belong to the current process, or the breakpoint with the given ID is private (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff546791">GetFlags</a>).</p>
+</dl><p>No breakpoint was found with the given ID, or the breakpoint with the specified ID does not belong to the current process, or the breakpoint with the given ID is private (see <a href="debugger.getflags">GetFlags</a>).</p>

 <p> </p>

 ## -remarks
-<p>If the specified breakpoint does not belong to the current process, the method will fail.</p>

 <p>If the specified breakpoint does not belong to the current process, the method will fail.</p>

 ## -requirements